ben256dev/read/euthyphro_jowett.md

 that which is dear to God is dear to him because loved by him, then that which is holy would have been holy because loved by him.
 But now you see that the reverse is the case, and that they are quite different from one another.
-For one (theophiles) is of a kind to be loved cause it is loved, and the other (osion) is loved because it is of a kind to be loved.
-Thus you appear to me, Euthyphro, when I ask you what is the essence of holiness, to offer an attribute only, and not the essence--the attribute of being loved by all the gods.
+For one is of a kind to be loved cause it is loved, and the other is loved because it is of a kind to be loved.[^2] Thus you appear to me, Euthyphro, when I ask you what is the essence of holiness, to offer an attribute only, and not the essence--the attribute of being loved by all the gods.
 But you still refuse to explain to me the nature of holiness.
 And therefore, if you